22 May 2020

 Takeaways and restaurants offering a pick-up service

-- businesses should discourage crowding outside the premises.
-Where possible, use queue management systems to maintain the 2 metres separation
+Collection times should be staggered to discourage crowding outside the premises.
+Where queuing is taking place, you should use queue management systems to maintain a 2-metre distance between people.

 Outdoor food markets/farmers markets